sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

     'https://en.wikipedia.org/w/index.php?title=Special:UserLogin&returnto=Main+Page'
   );

+  try {
   await commands.addText.byId('login', 'wpName1');
   await commands.addText.byId('password', 'wpPassword1');
   // Click on the submit button with id wpLoginAttempt await commands.click.byIdAndWait('wpLoginAttempt');
   // wait on a specific id to appear on the page after you logged in return commands.wait.byId('pt-userpage', 10000);
-};
+  } catch (e) {
+    // We try/catch so we will catch if the the input fields can't be found
+    // The error is automatically logged in Browsertime and re-thrown here };
 ~~~